eclipse-archived/ceylon-lang.org/blog/2012-09-13-destructuring.md

 value of one function".
 I think this overlooks the effect of code growing and evolving and being refactored.
 And it also presupposes that writing a class is a pain, as it is in Java.
-But in Ceylon writing a class is easy&mdash;indeed, it looks just like a function!
+But in Ceylon writing a class is easy&#8212;indeed, it looks just like a function!
 Instead of this:

     (String, Value) getNamedValue(String name) {